whage/docker-presentation/slides/docker.md

 Dockerfile

 - the Dockerfile a text file with instructions on how to build a Docker image
-- `docker build` - needs a Dockerfile and a context
+- `docker build`
+	- needs a Dockerfile and a context
 - custom, declarative syntax
+- `FROM` directive: "inheritance"
-- `FROM` directive: build on top of an existing image
+	- builds on top of an existing image

 ---